uuupah/11ty_neocities/src/blog/melbourne_nightmare_blog_2.md

 this place has an extremely strong "suburban cafe vibe" - the fitout was clearly fairly new and hypnotically caucasian. not my style in general but not offensive. i did love the deep forest green highlights on everything and it is on busy intersection so it did at least feel really lively. the food unfortunately was _just fine_; the rhubarb danish was clearly yesterday's batch and had an overwhelming nutellex flavour, and the coffee was uncomfortably bitter - a far cry from yesterday's offerings

 1x small long black
 1x rhubarb danish
 \- $12.00 aud

 ### keki milk bar
 {% blogImage "/_assets/img/melbourne2/keki.webp" %}
 - saccharine music

+1x matcha souffle pancake
+1x strawberry matcha latte
 \- $23.85 aud

 ### the helenic museum